Doublelift: Team Liquid and brief return to TSM (2017–2020)

 In the summer split of 2018, Doublelift and Team Liquid picked up where they left off in spring.
 A tightly contested regular season saw Team Liquid come out with the number one seed by only a single game over Cloud9, qualifying them for a bye in the first round and a guaranteed spot in the semi-finals.
 Matched up against 100 Thieves, Doublelift and Team liquid cruised to a 3–1 series victory to move on to a spot in the finals against Cloud9.
 On the eve of the NA LCS finals, Doublelift was awarded a long-awaited NA LCS MVP for the summer split.
 This was his first MVP award.
 Team Liquid easily defeated Cloud9 3–0 in the finals to capture back to back North American LCS titles and looked towards a strong showing at Worlds 2018.
 However, they were eliminated in the group stage by KT Rolster and Edward Gaming.

 After their group stage exit at Worlds 2018, Team Liquid announced the signings of Jensen and former world champion CoreJJ to the mid lane and support positions respectively.
 With their newly revamped roster, Team Liquid finished 14–4 on the 2019 Spring Split advancing to the Spring finals to face Doublelift's former team TSM.
 Team Liquid dropped the first two games of the series, but won the final three games to reverse sweep TSM in the best of 5 series, thus earning Doublelift his 6th championship and 3rd straight title.

-Despite coming off of a strong performance in the Spring playoffs, Team Liquid struggled initially in the group stage of MSI 2019, but with a strong finish to the group stage they secured the final spot in the knock–out stage.
+Despite coming off of a strong performance in the Spring playoffs, Team Liquid struggled initially in the group stage of MSI (Mid-Season Invitational) 2019, but with a strong finish to the group stage they secured the final spot in the knock–out stage.
 In the semifinals, the 4th seeded Team Liquid upset the defending world champions, Invictus Gaming, 3–1, and advanced to the finals, where they faced G2 Esports, and were ultimately defeated in a 3–0 sweep.